-Speakers and participants will discuss the evolution of corporate accounting practice and policy, taking into account the needs of long-term investors and an integrated approach to value creation, as well as provide guidance to companies on how to comply with a rapidly evolving regulatory environment.
+Speakers and participants discussed the evolution of corporate accounting practice and policy, taking into account the needs of long-term investors and an integrated approach to value creation, as well as provided guidance to companies on how to comply with a rapidly evolving regulatory environment.

 Date and venue:

 June 7, 2017 Cass Business School.
 106 Bunhill Row, London EC1Y 8TZ, UK